muellermax/Disaster-Response/README.md

 # Disaster Response Pipeline Project

-A Natural Language Processing (NLP) project to classify the context of messages that were sent during disaster.
+A Natural Language Processing (NLP) project to classify the context of messages that were sent during disasters.

 ### Installation
 For installation clone this repository and to read two CSV-files navigate to the data folder and run process_data.py: